-Project Polar will become an international centre for research and education at all levels with the support of the regional universities.
+Project Polar has become an international centre for research and education at all levels, with the support of the regional universities.
 This is a ground-breaking initiative in the world of conservation, welfare and research.
-With your support, not only will the great white bear survive in the future, but we can also impact on, educate and hopefully help to reverse some of the climate change that is affecting not just the animal world, but people too.
+With your support, not only will the great white bear survive into the future, but we can also educate and hopefully help to reverse the devastating effects climate change is having not only the animal world, but humans too.

 THE PROJECT POLAR RESERVE

-The reserve was built to reflect the habitat of the Arctic tundra commonly found in North Canada during the summer months.
-The Polar bear population of South Hudson Bay spend up to 7 months of the year in similar conditions found at Project Polar – and not year round snow and ice!
-The temperatures in summer can reach up to 26 degrees C, similar to that of our local climate in Doncaster!
+Each reserve was built to reflect the habitat of the Arctic tundra commonly found in North Canada during the summer months.
+The Polar bear population of South Hudson Bay can spend up to 7 months of the year in similar conditions found at Project Polar – and not year round snow and ice.
+Temperatures in the Hudson Bay summer can reach up to 26 degrees C, similar to that of our local climate in Doncaster!